michaelkoss/stackedits/Agile Estimation and Planning.md

 ## Planning
 1. What is the most important functionality we can fit into this `cycle`
 2. We can extrapolate our `velocity` to project when a set of features will be done

-## Difference
-We don't pick functionality then guess a date
-We pick a date, then plan the functionality we can accomplish

 # Details